See which type of charitable trust best fits your estate plan with the FREE guide Choose From 2 Win-Win Ways to Donate.View My Guide

 Protect Your Assets

-You can benefit from the tax savings that result from supporting Pennsylvania State University without giving up the assets that you'd like your family to receive someday with a donation in the form of a charitable lead trust.
+You can benefit from the tax savings that result from supporting Penn State without giving up the assets that you'd like your family to receive someday with a donation in the form of a charitable lead trust.

 There are two ways that charitable lead trusts make payments to Penn State: